 Parent Information regarding Peer Tutoring

-Peer tutoring and Peer Learning Groups (PLGS) are free of charge to Ithaca students!
+Peer tutoring and Peer Learning Groups (PLuGS) are free of charge to Ithaca students!

-We support Ithaca students by offering tutoring in key "barriers to majors" courses at Ithaca College.
-We select those courses based on data obtained through Institutional Research and based on our history of requests for services.
+We support Ithaca students by offering small group tutoring in key "barriers to majors" courses at Ithaca College.
+These courses have been identified from data obtained through Institutional Research and based on our history of requests for services.
 Group work encourages interdependence and accountability.
-Individual tutoring is available in some courses.

-Students can sign up for tutoring on our website.
-It's a very user friendly process and upon receipt of the request, our goal is to assign a student within 3 days.
+Students can request tutoring after they have viewed the Orientation to Tutoring video and submitted a registration form.
+Both will be available on our website by August 15th.
+Thereafter, students can make an online request for services on the 1st day of the second week of classes.
+This is a very user friendly process!
+Upon receipt of the request, our goal is to assign a student to a small group within 2 days.
 This can be a bit challenging during peak times when requests are high.

 Respect for the Academic Process